chinkitsune/quiz-app/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📞 Support

-If you have any questions or issues, please:
-- Open an [issue](https://github.com/chinkitsune/quiz-app/issues) on GitHub
-- Check existing issues for solutions
-- Contact the author

 ## 🙏 Acknowledgments